TheCoreMan/make-git-better-levels/README.md

-The next flag can be found in the commit message of the current branch's grandparent (2 commits back from now).
+The flag was hidden in one of the commit messages in the current branch's history.
+The commit message where it's hidden has the text "The flag was hidden here" in it.

+Find it.